alfonsovng/exemples-nodejs/crud/README.md

     npm install

-Open db.js and add your MongoDB URI, local or Atlas.
+Open config/db.js and add your MongoDB URI, local or Atlas.

 ## Usage

 To start the server, run:

     npm start

+Or:

+    npm run dev

 Visit `http://localhost:3000` or your hosted address in your browser to access the app.